alphagov/govuk-design-system/src/components/header/index.md

 Use the header with navigation if you need to include basic navigation, contact or account management links.

-{{ example({ group: "components", item: "header", example: "with-service-name-and-navigation", html: true, nunjucks: true, open: false, size: "s" }) }}
+{{ example({group: "components", item: "header", example: "with-service-name-and-navigation", html: true, nunjucks: true, open: false, size: "s"}) }}

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> You can add a link to a ‘help’ page in your service’s header.
+If you do, the link must be positioned consistently within the header, and must always link to the same place.

+For example, a header link to “Get help with this service” must go to the same place as similar header links elsewhere in your service.
+This is to comply with WCAG 2.2 success criterion [3.2.6 Consistent Help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).